 - University information must not be stored in local storage spaces on devices (e.g. C: Drive, D: Drive) as these are not backed up.

 - University information must only be stored in locations administered by or otherwise approved by the University.
 Such as department shared drives (M: Drive), H: Drive, OneDrive, SharePoint or encrypted portable media devices if needed.

 - University information must only be shared via services made available by, or authorised by, the University.
 Personal email accounts should not be used to handle University information.

-- Sensitive information must only be sent via secure means (as outlined in the Information Classification and Handling Procedure).
+- Sensitive information must only be sent via secure means.
 This includes SharePoint, OneDrive, Files.Warwick, as email attachments which are both encrypted and password protected or other means which have specifically been approved by Information Security.

 - Sensitive information must not be sent via email unless it is contained within an attachment which is both password protected and encrypted.
 Or it is sent via an email encryption service which has been approved by the University.